-In order to secure your business’s email, the first step is to ensure that all appropriate security protocols are implemented correctly.
-There are many options for email security protocols that each serve a specific purpose, whilst working together to achieve overall security.
-Some of the common security protocols include TLS for HTTPS, SMTPS, STARTTLS, SPF, DKIM, DMARC, S/MIME and OpenPGP.
-Whilst all of these protocols are essential, SPF, DKIM and DMARC are particularly important.
+The first step to secure your business’s email is to ensure that all appropriate security protocols are implemented correctly.
+There are many options for email security protocols that each serve a specific purpose whilst working together to achieve overall security.
+Common security protocols include TLS for HTTPS, SMTPS, STARTTLS, SPF, DKIM, DMARC, S/MIME and OpenPGP.
+While these protocols are essential, SPF, DKIM and DMARC are particularly important.

-SPF or Sender Policy Framework is a protocol that allows the owner of the domain to authorise which hosts can use the domain when sending emails and how this should be verified.
+SPF or Sender Policy Framework is a protocol that allows the domain owner to authorise which hosts can use the domain when sending emails and how this should be verified.
 This strongly decreases the chance of a business falling victim to a domain-spoofed phishing attack.

-DKIM or DomainKeys Identified Mail extends SPF to allow the individual that owns the signing domain to link a digital signature that authenticates the individual.
+DKIM or DomainKeys Identified Mail extends SPF to allow the individual who owns the signing domain to link a digital signature that authenticates the individual.

-DMARC or Domain-based Message Authentication, Reporting and Conformance provides a method for notifications and actions if an email fails authentication from SPF and DKIM.
-The response actions or policies are either to quarantine the email or reject it outright.
+DMARC, or Domain-based Message Authentication, Reporting and Conformance, provides a method for notifications and actions if an email fails authentication from SPF and DKIM.
+The response actions or policies either quarantine the email or reject it outright.

 Make Use of an AI Solution

-In order to truly protect your business from cyberthreats using email as an attack vector, businesses should invest in a solution that has multiple layers of security, supported by next-generation AI.
-Often these solutions have features that protect against gaps in an email provider’s security, including offering a secure email gateway with targeted threat protection, and internal email protection.
+To truly protect your business from cyber threats using email as an attack vector, businesses should invest in a solution with multiple layers of security supported by next-generation AI.
+Often, these solutions have features that protect against gaps in an email provider’s security, including offering a secure email gateway with targeted threat protection and internal email protection.
 For businesses that are looking to take their security to the next step, it is also possible to have an email security solution that includes web and URL protection, so even if a malicious email does get through the multiple layers of security, the end-user cannot download a malicious file or click a malicious link.

 Employee Education and Awareness Training

-When considering all elements of security, businesses should aim for Defence in Depth, this is a concept whereby businesses have multiple layers of protection, so if a cybercriminal thwarts one layer, they are stopped by the next.
-Whilst email security protocols and a comprehensive email security solution that uses AI should stop the majority of attacks, it is essential that employees have sufficient security awareness training to detect a potential email attack and know what actions to take to not fall victim.
-The training should be interactive, specific to the business and industry, and employees should be given frequent ‘refresher’ courses to ensure the knowledge is retained.
-Typically, this will include examples of phishing emails, potentially some real-world examples that the email security solution has quarantined or rejected, as well as a clear policy of how to report a phishing email.
+When considering all security elements, businesses should aim for Defence in Depth, a concept whereby businesses have multiple layers of protection, so if a cybercriminal thwarts one layer, they are stopped by the next.
+Whilst email security protocols and a comprehensive email security solution that uses AI should stop most attacks, employees must have sufficient security awareness training to detect a potential email attack and know what actions to take to avoid falling victim.
+The training should be interactive and specific to the business and industry, and employees should be given frequent ‘refresher’ courses to ensure the knowledge is retained.
+Typically, this will include examples of phishing emails, potentially real-world examples that the email security solution has quarantined or rejected, and a clear policy of how to report a phishing email.

 Implement Multifactor Authentication

-Whilst low-effort phishing attacks can be easy to spot, it is far harder to a phishing attack launched from a compromised account, as the email is ‘from’ a colleague’s account.
-The accounts can be compromised in a variety of ways, however, typically they are cracked using credential stuffing.
-This is a form of cyberattack whereby the attacker collects stolen account credentials, typically usernames/emails and passwords, in order to gain access to other accounts.
+Whilst low-effort phishing attacks can be easy to spot, launching a phishing attack from a compromised account is far harder, as the email is ‘from’ a colleague’s account.
+The accounts can be compromised in various ways; however, typically, they are cracked using credential stuffing.
+This is a form of cyberattack whereby the attacker collects stolen account credentials, typically usernames/emails and passwords, to gain access to other accounts.
 These credentials can be purchased on the dark web through previous data leaks.
-One way that these forms of attacks can be avoided is through using a unique, complex password for each system, which all employees should be doing.
+One way these attacks can be avoided is by using a unique, complex password for each system, which all employees should be doing.
 However, multifactor authentication should also be implemented for every user’s email client, as this will stop 99.9% of account compromise attacks.

 Looking to Secure Your SMB’s Email?

-It can be difficult for SMBs to prioritise cybersecurity in their IT budgets, however, it is essential to ensure the longevity of your business.
-As email is the number one attack vector, it should be high on the list of priorities, as secure email can prevent the majority of attacks.
-With this being said, as mentioned previously, to truly reduce your business’s cyber risk, you should consider defence in depth as a method of providing multiple layers of protection.
+It can be difficult for SMBs to prioritise cybersecurity in their IT budgets.
+However, it is essential to ensure the longevity of your business.
+Email is the number one attack vector, so it should be high on the list of priorities, as secure email can prevent most attacks.
+With this being said, as mentioned previously, to reduce your business’s cyber risk, you should consider defence in depth as a method of providing multiple layers of protection.